-Committee work is an important part of the duties of a Member of Parliament and generally makes considerable demands on a Member’s time, both when Parliament is meeting and at other times.
-When the House is not sitting you would expect to find committees holding public hearings, meetings, inspections and other activities around Australia.
+Committee work is an important part of the duties of a parliamentarian and generally makes considerable demands on their time, both when parliament is meeting and at other times.
+When the House is not sitting committees hold public hearings, meetings, inspections and other activities around Australia.

 Powers of committees